deepraj1729/CureAI/README.md

 # ML-in-Medical-Sciences
-Applications of ML helps in Medical Sciences
+Applications of ML in Medical Sciences